 An Apache Kafka cluster requires an Apache Zookeeper cluster.
 The Zookeeper API has been stable for a long time and, as such, almost any version of Zookeeper is tolerated by Kafka.
 Refer to the Apache Kafka upgrade documentation in case there is a specific requirement to upgrade to a specific version of Zookeeper.
 If you would like to upgrade your Zookeeper cluster, some information on upgrading Zookeeper cluster can be found in the Zookeeper FAQ.

 Upgrading CouchDB

 If you are using CouchDB as state database, you should upgrade the peer's CouchDB at the same time the peer is being upgraded.
-Because both v1.2 and v1.3 ship with CouchDB v2.1.1, if you have followed the steps for Upgrading to v1.2, your CouchDB should be up to date.
+CouchDB v2.2.0 has been tested with Fabric v1.4.x.